curv3d/curv/ideas/GUI.md

 * Make it easier for others to modify the gui and submit changes?

 Benefits of C++?
-I could just steal the existing OpenSCAD C++ GUI and reuse it, maybe.
+I could just reuse the existing OpenSCAD C++ GUI.

 With PyOpenGL, I don't know what I'm getting.
 Looks like I'm using the deprecated immediate-mode API.
 Probably better if I know which version